Cakewalk: Cakewalk in minstrelsy, musicals, and as a popular dance

-Amiri Baraka in Blues People explained the strangeness of a slave dance covertly mocking white slaveholders that later was adopted by whites unaware of the mockery: "If the cakewalk is a Negro dance caricaturing certain white customs, what is that dance, when, say, a white theater company attempts to satirize it as a Negro dance?
+Amiri Baraka in Blues People explained the strangeness of a “slave dance” covertly mocking white slaveholders that later was adopted by whites unaware of the mockery: "If the cakewalk is a Negro dance caricaturing certain white customs, what is that dance, when, say, a white theater company attempts to satirize it as a Negro dance?
 I find the idea of white minstrels in blackface satirizing a dance satirizing themselves a remarkable kind of irony—which, I suppose, is the whole point of minstrel shows."

-An exhibit at the 1876 Philadelphia Centennial featured black people singing folk songs and doing an old dance called the "chalk-line walk" in a plantation-like setting.
+An exhibit at the 1876 Philadelphia Centennial featured Black people singing folk songs and doing an old dance called the "chalk-line walk" in a plantation-like setting.
 The dance was "done in the original fashion", as described by Fletcher.

 In 1877, performer-showmen Harrigan and Hart produced "Walking for Dat Cake, An Exquisite Picture of Negro Life and Customs" as a feature sketch at New York's Theater Comique on lower Broadway.

 Thereafter it was performed in minstrel shows, exclusively by men until the 1890s.
 In the 1893 production of The Creole Show, which ran from 1889 to 1897, Dora Dean and her husband Charles E. Johnson were a hit with their specialty, a cakewalk danced as partners.
 Their production had an African-American cast, and featured women dancing, which was revolutionary for the time.
-The inclusion of women "made possible all sorts of improvisations in the Walk, and the original was soon changed into a grotesque dance" which became very popular across the country.
+The inclusion of women "made possible all sorts of improvisations in the Walk, and the original was soon changed into a grotesque dance” that became very popular across the country.

 A Grand Cakewalk was held in Madison Square Garden, the largest commercial venue in New York City, on February 17, 1892.
 The Illustrated London News carried an 1897 report of a cakewalk at a barn dance in Ashtabula, Ohio, written by an English woman traveler.
 This version was more of a procession and less of a dance: "Just before the ball was declared finished a long procession of couples was formed who walked in their very best manner around the room three times before the criticizing eyes of a dozen old people, who selected the best turned-out pair, and gravely presented them with a large plum cake.

 In July 1898, the musical comedy Clorindy, or The Origin of the Cake Walk opened on Broadway in New York.
 Will Marion Cook wrote ragtime music for the show.
 Black dancers mingled with white cast members for the first instance of integration on stage in New York.
 According to Cook, the show was a resounding success: "My chorus sang like Russians, dancing meanwhile like Negroes, and cakewalking like angels, black angels!
 When the last note was sounded, the audience stood and cheered for at least ten minutes.
 This was the finale which Witmark had said no one would listen to.
 It was pandemonium ....
 But did that audience take offense at my rags and lack of conducting polish?
 Not so you could notice it!"